 - 1. The agency's mission is consistent with the values and ethics of the social work profession. - 2.
 Learning experiences available to students are consistent with the required competencies and practice behaviors of the generalist and/or concentration field courses. - 3.
 A variety of learning experiences appropriate for MSSW students is available. - 4.
-The agency is able to provide an agency field instructor who holds an MSSW Degree from a CSWE-accredited program with two years of post-master's social work practice experience. - 5.
-The agency is able to provide the student with the necessary physical resources for the learning experiences, e.g., work space and supplies, etc.
+The agency is able to provide a field instructor who holds an MSSW Degree from a CSWE accredited program with two years of post-master's social work practice experience. - 5.
+There are rare situations where an otherwise qualified agency cannot provide a qualified MSSW to serve as field instructor.
+In those situations, agencies may still be approved if one of the following criteria can be met: